 With that being said, there was a safe place where you made money off fan fiction, Kindle Worlds by Amazon.
 They had legal rights to specific stories and television shows for you to create your fan fiction.
 But they closed their doors in 2018.
 Other than that, any fan fiction you create must be for free.
 You can show off your fan fiction on sites such as Wattpad, Fiction dot net, Fiction Pad, and Coffee House Writers.

 Why do people write fan fiction?
-They could be not happy without the story turned out.
+They could be not happy with how the story turned out.
 They could not be ready to see someone die.
-Untold stories of the characters past.
+Untold stories of the characters’ past.
 No matter the reason behind the writing, it is the fact that the person is writing in the first place.
 Practice makes perfect, and if writing fan fiction gets someone starting in the world of writing, then who am I to stop them.
-Writing fan fiction sparks the creative mind, once you start you can start creating your own characters, then soon your own worlds.
+Writing fan fiction sparks the creative mind.
+Once you start you can start creating your own characters, then soon your own worlds.